 Much of that money was made in industries that are critical to the economy, such as aerospace and automotive — an area in which the Southeast is experiencing exceptional growth.
 During the past 30 years, the Southeast has transformed into an automotive manufacturing powerhouse that includes more than 300,000 employees, 14 OEMs, and 1,120 manufacturers and suppliers.
 On an individual state level, South Carolina now leads the nation in the export sales of tires and passenger vehicles, and its manufacturing industry is growing at a record pace that shows no signs of slowing — from establishment of manufacturing headquarters to expansion of advanced manufacturing operations.

-Adding to the strength of Southeast manufacturing is the business focus that several of the region’s universities and community colleges possess.
+Adding to its strength is the business focus that several of the region’s universities and community colleges possess.
 For example, the University of Tennessee and North Carolina State University both host centers for the Manufacturing Extension Partnership (MEP), whose mission is to enhance the productivity and technological performance of U.S. manufacturing.
 Each MEP center is a partnership between the federal government and a variety of public or private entities, including state, university and nonprofit organizations.

 In addition, the Southeast is home to a variety of national research laboratories and programs, including two Manufacturing USA institutes sponsored by the U.S. Department of Energy — one in Tennessee and one in North Carolina.
 Plus, several other federal and state agencies sponsor research that strengthens the region’s manufacturing ecosystem, including the National Aeronautics and Space Administration, U.S. Department of Agriculture, U.S. Department of Defense, U.S. Department of Commerce, U.S. Department of Health and Human Services, Tennessee Valley Authority and the U.S. Geological Survey.